 The RFC Editor has been collecting errata since 2000, with a large influx from 2006 onwards.
 Over time, the approximate 50/50 ratio of Technical/Editorial errata has stayed intact, and the amount of Reported (unverified) errata has increased significantly.
-This is partly due to our underestimating the original problem (i.e., the number of errata that would be submitted), the difficulty in contacting document authors years after publication, our delay in processing errata, and the IESG's determining its errata process during 2008.
-There are currently 1888 errata reports.
+This is partly due to our underestimation of the number of errata that would be submitted, the difficulty in contacting RFC authors years after publication, our delay in processing errata, and the IESG's determining its errata process during 2008.
+There are currently 2017 errata reports.